 Earth Hour during a time of pandemic

-The World Health Authorities are asking everyone to stay home in an effort to contain the spread of the pandemic.
-As a result, we must adapt our often busy lifestyles.
+Over the past year, many people adapted their busy lifestyles to stay home in an effort to contain the spread of the pandemic.
 Mike Berners-Lee, author of “How bad are Bananas?
-The Carbon Footprint of Everything” says “If there is a good side to COVID-19, it is that we have more time to think about treating the planet more carefully, and time to do more of the right things for the environment“.
+The Carbon Footprint of Everything”, says “If there is a good side to COVID-19, it is that we have more time to think about treating the planet more carefully, and time to do more of the right things for the environment“.

-You have likely read about the sustained decrease of nitrogen dioxide in Wuhan, China or the improvement of water quality in Italy as fish have reappeared.
-These observations can inspire us to look at our own day to day actions and implement measures to better care for the natural world.
+You have likely read about the sustained decrease of nitrogen dioxide in Wuhan, China.
+Or the improvement of water quality in Italy as fish have reappeared.
+Subsequently, these observations can inspire us to look at our own day-to-day actions and implement measures to better care for the natural world.

-Although some positive environmental impacts are a small light in the darkness of this virus, in no way does it negate the pain and grief unleashed by this epidemic.
+That being said, though some positive environmental impacts are a small light in the darkness of this virus in no way does it negate the pain and grief unleashed by the pandemic.
 Joining Earth Hour is a time for us to connect to each other, to the planet, and act for a greener future.

 Earth Hour & Recycling – What you can do